 - 1 teaspoon oyster sauce

-- Add onions and garlic and cook until they become translucent and soften.
-Then, add the peas and carrots and cook for another 2-3 minutes.
+- Warm the two teaspoons of vegetable oil in a wok over medium heat.
+Add onions and garlic, and cook for 5 minutes, or until they soften.
+Stir in the peas and carrots and cook for 2-3 minutes.

 - Move the vegetables to one side and add ½ teaspoon of butter; cook until melted, and add the beaten eggs.
 Let them cook undisturbed for 30 seconds, and gently push the eggs from one side of the pan to the other, incorporating them with the vegetables.